AndypSheridan/sta-final/README.md

 * Thank you to my mentor, Richard Wells, who gave a significant amount of his time to provide me with feedback and ideas on the project; he has been invaluable in so many ways and a genuine source of motivation for me.
 * Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days.
 * A huge thank you to my partner Jess who now knows more about HTML and CSS than she ever wanted to.
-* Finally, thanks to my two boys, Arthur and Elijah who think I'm off working on a better Mario Kart.
+* Finally, thanks to my two boys, Arthur and Elijah, who will be very disappointed when they find out I haven't been working on Mario Kart 9.